sausheong/tanuki/README.md

 The listener must return a JSON HTTP response as above through the same connection.

 This is an example of a simple listener written in Python.
-The file name is `get__hello__python__listener` and the listener will be triggered when a GET request is sent to the URL `/_/hello/python/listener?name=sausheong`
+The file name is `listeners/hello-python` and the listener will be triggered when a GET request is sent to the URL `/_/hello/python/listener?name=sausheong`

 ```python
 #!/usr/bin/env python